Theory Test Pass Marks and Pass Rates 2018

 We all know someone who claims to have passed their theory test the first time round, with no revision at all, or very limited last-minute revision attempts.
 Whilst they may have fallen lucky (or told a little white lie) we really don't recommend this approach.

 The cost of a resit is £23, plus the cost of the original fail; bringing the booking fee up to £46, without taking into consideration the cost to get to the test centre, and your time wasted.

-Our top 5 tips to pass your theory test fist time:
+Our top 5 tips to pass your Theory Test first time:

-- Don't book your test until you can are consecutively and confidently passing each full mock test.s with a high score.
+- Don't book your test until you are consistently and confidently passing each full mock tests with a high score.

-- Don't book your Ensure that you test until you have seen (and correctly answered!)
-100% of the official DVSA revision questions.
+- Don't book your test until you have seen (and correctly answered!)
+100% of the official DVSA Theory Test revision questions.

-- Understand WHY you're sitting the theory test.
-It is not just a hurdle in the way of you booking your practical test; it is vital information which will make you a safer, more informed driver.
+- Understand why you're sitting the Theory Test.
+It's not just a hurdle in the way of you booking your driving test; it is vital information which will make you a safer, more informed driver.
 Everything you learn will be needed once you hit the road, so take your time and see the true value in your revision.

 * Car theory test data by test centre.
 From: Driver and Vehicle Standards Agency